The Sports Law Review: Italy

 The year in review

-Law No. 86 of 8 August 2019 granted wide powers to the government to amend, within 30 November 2020, sports governing bodies, CONI's structure and the regulations on sports professions, sports agents, infrastructures and security.53
+Law No. 86 of 8 August 2019 granted wide powers to the government to amend sports governing bodies, CONI's structure and the regulations on sports professions, sports agents, infrastructures and security.54

 Outlook and conclusions

-Following the social and financial outcomes of the global covid-19 pandemic, the Italian sports industry shall necessarily face significant permanent reforms in the following months, considering also the direct involvement of the government as regards the revision of the entire sports system and the appointment of a dedicated Ministry for Youth and Sports.
-Further, given the rapid growth of new forms of sports activities and entertainment, such as female football56 and e-sports,57 a new set of rules could be enacted to cover said 'grey areas' of the sports sector.
-Finally, the winning candidature jointly filed by Milan and Cortina for hosting the 2026 Winter Olympic Games will certainly provide a new momentum for the entire Italian industry (also in terms of investment and infrastructure).
+Following the social and financial outcomes of the global covid-19 pandemic, the Italian sports industry shall necessarily face significant permanent reforms in the following months, considering also the direct involvement of the government as regards the revision of the entire sports system.
+Further, given the rapid growth of new forms of sports activities and entertainment, such as female football57 and e-sports,58 a new set of rules could be enacted to cover said 'grey areas' of the sports sector.
+Finally, the winning candidature jointly filed by Milan and Cortina for hosting the 2026 Winter Olympic Games and the ATP Finals to be hosted in Turin until 2025 will certainly provide a new momentum for the entire Italian industry (also in terms of investment and infrastructure, as well as a new set of rules on trademark protection and ambush marketing).

 2 Established by Law No. 426 of 16 February 1942 as a private body, with the Melandri Decree (Legislative Decree No. 242 of 23 July 1999), CONI became a public entity, but is incorporated under private laws.
 With the issuing of the Pescante Decree (Legislative Decree No. 15/2004), CONI became a 'confederation'.
 Following the enactment of the Budget Law 2019 (Law No. 145 of 30 December 2018), the Italian government established a public company, Sport e Salute SpA, with the main objective of providing general services in favour of sport, according to the directives and guidelines of the government and not of CONI.
 This new entity has been preliminarily considered by the IOC as a potential interference in sport politics, thus threatening the autonomy of CONI in breach of the Olympic Charter.
-Therefore, the IOC required the Italian authorities to take appropriate actions to guarantee CONI's autonomy from any political influences.
+Therefore, in accordance with the IOC request, the Italian authorities enacted Law Decree No. 5 of 29 January 2021 to guarantee CONI's autonomy from any political influences and to ensure Italian athletes' participation in the Tokyo Olympic Games.

 3 Article 20 of the CONI Statute.